Newsletter

 Questions to ask:

-• "What did the glove feel like when it was filled with water?"
+• "What did the water in the glove turn into when you left it outside?"